 Khakassia is also a deeply cultural region of Russia, having a special link to Russia’s ancient origins and indigenous people.

-Music is an integral part of Khakassia lifestyle and the practice of throat-singing, called ‘khai’ or ‘kai,’ needs to be heard to believe.
+Music is an integral part of Khakassia lifestyle and the practice of throat-singing, called ‘khai’ or ‘kai,’ needs to be heard to be believed.
 Singers in the region manipulate the sounds travelling from their lungs and produce a completely unique melody to the Khakassia and bordering Altai regions.

 Year-round the capital city of Abakan hosts many visitors through the republic’s regional Museum, the old Siberian city of Minusinsk’s local markets and the spectacular Spaso-Preobrazhensky Cathedral.